jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

     public void Add(Address address)
     {
-        // Checks etc to make sure that the address is valid for this user.
+        // Checks etc to ensure the address is valid for this user.
         // [...]

         _addresses.Add(address);